Living in Antigua Guatemala (with Kids)

 Alyson Long is a British medical scientist who jumped ship to chase dreams.
 A former Chief Biomedical Scientist at London's West Middlesex Hospital she started in website creation and travel writing in 2011.
 Alyson is a full-time blogger and travel writer, a published author, and owns several websites.
 World Travel Family is the biggest.
 A lifetime of wanderlust and over 6 years of full-time travel, plus a separate 12 month gap year, has given Alyson and the family some travel expert smarts to share with you on this world travel site.
 Today Alyson still travels extensively to update this site and continue her mission to visit every country, but she's often at home on her farm in Australia.

-18 thoughts on “Living in Antigua Guatemala.
-A Month in Antigua”
+18 thoughts on “Living in Antigua Guatemala (with Kids)”

 1. One thing you missed and I would definitely recommend is volunteering 2 or 3 days for a few hours at Hermano Pedro/Virgen del Socorro orphanage / Hospital for disabled children, all of whom are in wheelchairs.
 I have been volunteering there since 2009.
 I take the chicken bus from the marketplace for a 15 minute ride do the orphanage.
 I promise you it is a life-changing experience.
 Contact Xiamara the volunteer coordinator at Virgen Del Socorro.